newjordan/buglab_cerebras/README.md

 Ponytail + DELI research loops + Gemma on Cerebras = the fastest practical bug hunts possible in a 12-hour build sprint.

 BugLab is a one-shot local bug hunting tool.
 Pick a project folder, run a hunt, and get a fresh report.
-It does not ship with prior reports, old runs, or target-specific history.

 ## Run